 604.767.1357 | firstname.lastname@example.org

-Jenny moved to East Vancouver in 1994, the day after writing her last grade 12 exam in order to intern at New Beginnings Baptist Church.
-During the next 5 years, Jenny developed youth programs at New Beginnings as well as a volunteer team, called Youth Extreme, at Trinity Western University where she earned her B.A.
-After working as a full-time youth worker, she returned to university to earn her teaching degree.
-Since 2003 she has developed an afterschool program in the downtown eastside while working at Union Gospel Mission, taught for two years in Driftpile (a Cree community in Northern Alberta) and taught part-time in the Surrey School District from 2006 – 2011.
+Jenny caught a heart for inner-city youth as a teenager.
+While earning her B.A. at Trinity Western University, Jenny developed youth programs at New Beginnings Church, as well as a student volunteer team called Youth Extreme.
+After working as a full-time youth worker and seeing kids fall through the cracks of the education system, she returned to university to earn her teaching degree.
+Since 2003, she has developed East-Siders, an afterschool program at Union Gospel Mission, taught for two years in Driftpile (a Cree community in Northern Alberta), and taught in the Surrey School District.
 As the Executive Director of Inner Hope, Jenny enjoys the challenge of organizational development as well as spending time mentoring youth.
-She loves to read, play tennis, visit with family and friends and cheer youth on at their sports games.
+She loves to read, play tennis, visit with family and friends, and cheer youth on at their sports games.